VoidFury-404/VoidFury-404/README.md

 !!!
-PLEASE DONT JUDGE THIS CODE HARSHLY !!!
+PLEASE JUDGE THIS CODE HARSHLY !!!

 - this is my first ever game, so yes i know the code is a little messed up and all but dont judge it,